© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Berril Down is a scheduled monument protected by Historic England under reference 1009589.
 View the official record →

-Bowl barrow on Berril Down is a Bronze Age funerary monument situated on the Wiltshire downs.
+Bowl barrow on Berril Down is a Neolithic or Bronze Age funerary monument located in Wiltshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009589.

 Bowl barrow on Berril Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009589.